conduktor/conduktor-docs/docs/platform/configuration/user-authentication/external-group-sync.md

 ## Overview

 External group synchronization allows you to integrate Conduktor's RBAC system with your LDAP or OIDC source of truth.
-This mechanism ensures a user always has the correct permissions upon login, and that they are removed accordingly from Conduktor groups when their external membership changes.
+When you map an external group, it will ensure a user is added to the Conduktor platform group at login.
+This mechanism ensures a user inherits necessary group permissions, and that they are removed accordingly from Conduktor groups if their external membership changes.

 ## Prerequisites